 Frame File Options Dialog

 This dialog has two sections.
 The upper section presents choices about the files produced when the SerialEM plugin to DigitalMicrograph saves subframes for a Dose Fractionation exposure.
-Everything except one option in this section appears only for K2/K3 cameras.
-The lower section, which appears for K2/K3, Falcon, and Direct Electron cameras, allows you to control the name of these files.
-For K2/K3 and Falcon, you can also put subsets of the files into different folders automatically.
+Nearly everything in this section appears only for Gatan cameras (mostly just for K2/K3).
+The lower section, which appears for all cameras that can save frames, allows you to control the name of these files.
+Except for Direct Electron cameras with an older server version, you can also put subsets of the files into different folders automatically.
 These are global settings that apply to all camera parameter sets in which frames are saved.

 Save metadata (.mdoc) file for each frame stack

 Select this option to have a metadata file in the autodoc format, with extension '.mdoc', saved along with each set of frames.
 The file will be named with '.mdoc' appended to a frame stack name or to the name of the folder containing single-frame files.
 This file will have the same format as the file opened with Open .mdoc for Frames in the file menu, namely the one section in the file will be named 'Frameset'.
-It will also have the gain reference and defect file names if K2/K3 frames are taken without normalization.
+For a K2/K3, it will also have the gain reference and defect file names if frames are taken without normalization.
+The gain reference name will also appear for a Falcon 4 saving in EER format.
 Additional entries can be added to the file with the script commands 'StartNextFrameStackMdoc' and 'AddToNextFrameStackMdoc', but these commands must be given before acquisition.

 The choices here are files in MRC format, TIFF files with LZW compression, and TIFF files with ZIP compression.
 Both compressions are loss-less and can be read by programs in IMOD that read TIFF files.
-LZW is more effective, and much faster, than ZIP compression for unnormalized images.
-ZIP compresses normalized images more, but may still be considerably slower.
-As of SerialEM 3.6.0, compression is parallelized and should be much faster than previously, so ZIP compression may now take a reasonable amount of time.
-If you are saving normalized or linear mode images, you should assess both the compression factor and the acquisition time with the typical images for a project when deciding which form to use on a routine basis.
+LZW is more effective, and much faster, than ZIP compression for unnormalized K2/K3 images.
+ZIP compresses normalized images more, but may be considerably slower.
+Compression is parallelized, so ZIP compression may still take a reasonable amount of time.
+If you are saving normalized or K2/K3 linear mode images, you should assess both the compression factor and the acquisition time with the typical images for a project when deciding which form to use on a routine basis.
 The best way to assess acquisition time is to turn on Debug Mode in the Camera menu.
 With this on, the SerialEM log will show the total elapsed time for acquiring each image.
 Also, when frame-saving is complete, the Results window in DM will show a line reporting the time required to process and save all of the frames.
 Compression occurs as part of saving, so the saving time is the one that will change with these different options.

 Use extension .mrcs